-Thyroid hormone regulation of lipid metabolism affects a wide range of interrelated health parameters, from levels of cholesterol and triglycerides in the blood to the pathological buildup of fat in the liver and stimulating hepatic mitochondrial biogenesis.
-In the liver, these multiple actions are mediated through selective activation of thyroid hormone receptor beta (THR)-β activation in the liver is an appealing target for therapeutics intended to address dysregulation of lipid metabolism.
+Thyroid hormone regulation of lipid metabolism beneficially affects a wide range of interrelated health parameters, including aiding in maintaining normal levels of cholesterol and triglycerides in the blood, preventing pathological buildup of fat in the liver and stimulating hepatic mitochondrial biogenesis.
+In the liver, these multiple actions are mediated through selective activation of thyroid hormone receptor beta (THR)-β.

-Madrigal has advanced its lead candidate, MGL-3196, a first-in-class, orally administered, small-molecule, liver-directed, thyroid hormone receptor (THR) β-selective agonist, through Phase 2 clinical trials in non-alcoholic steatohepatitis (NASH) and heterozygous familial hypercholesterolemia (HeFH).
+Madrigal has advanced its lead candidate, resmetirom (MGL-3196), a first-in-class, orally administered, small-molecule, liver-directed, thyroid hormone receptor THR β-selective agonist, through Phase 2 clinical trials in NASH with liver fibrosis and heterozygous familial hypercholesterolemia (HeFH).
 In both Phase 2 trials, resmetirom lowered multiple atherogenic lipids and lipoproteins, including LDL-cholesterol (LDL) and triglycerides.